kumar8055/pyutils/postgres/README.md

-# Steps for inserting one row into a PostgreSQL table
+# Steps for inserting data into a PostgreSQL table
 ## Pre-requisites
 Install PostgreSQL library using below command
 ```python